History of Harringay (1750–1880): Alexandra Palace

 Close at hand, about a half-mile to the northwest of Harringay, Alexandra Palace and its park were laid out as a popular entertainment venue for the working people of north London.
 Designed to rival the Crystal Palace in South London, it opened to the public on 24 May 1873.
 The building was constructed almost entirely out of the materials of the 1862 International Exhibition (also known as the Great London Exposition).
 Fifteen days after it first opened, the building was gutted by fire – probably caused by some workmen who had been working on the roof of the great dome dropping lighted tobacco.

-It was decided to rebuild the palace without delay and the second Alexandra Palace was opened on 1 May 1875.
+It was decided to rebuild the palace without delay, and the second Alexandra Palace was opened on 1 May 1875.
 It contained a grand hall capable of seating 12,000 visitors; an Italian garden; a spacious court with a fine fountain; a concert-room, seating 3,500 visitors; a conservatory covered by a glass dome; two huge halls for the exhibition of works of art; a reading-room; a Moorish house and an Egyptian villa and a theatre with seating for over 3,000 people.
-There were also extensive facilities to feed and water the visitors including grill and coffee rooms, two banqueting rooms, drawing, billiard, and smoke rooms and a grand dining saloon, which accommodated as many as 1,000 people.
-The park featured a whole range of entertainment facilities including a number of Swiss chalets and other follies, an extensive ranges of greenhouses; a racecourse; a trotting ring with stabling for several hundred horses; a cricket-ground and a Japanese village, comprising a temple, a residence, and a bazaar.
+There were also extensive facilities to feed and water the visitors, including grill and coffee rooms, two banqueting rooms, drawing, billiard, and smoke rooms, and a grand dining saloon, which accommodated as many as 1,000 people.
+The park featured a whole range of entertainment facilities, including many Swiss chalets and other follies, an extensive range of greenhouses, a racecourse with a trotting ring with stabling for several hundred horses, a cricket ground, and a Japanese village with a temple, a residence, and a bazaar.

 Queen's Head

-In 1794 Harringay's first pub, the 'Queen's Head', was established as a road tavern.
+In 1794, Harringay's first pub, the 'Queen's Head', was established as a road tavern.
 Well situated for visitors to Alexandra Palace in later years, it also had a tea garden.
 When it was modernised in 1898, the builders found a solid gold ring with an inset emerald from the 14th century.
-The ring was given to the British Museum where it still is today.
+The ring was given to the British Museum, where it still is today.

 Settlement

 Harringay from the site of Alexandra Palace, c.1865.

-The desire to escape from London coupled with increasing wealth brought more than just day-trippers.
-As the eighteenth century drew to a close the wealthier classes increasingly chose to settle in areas close to but outside London.
+The desire to escape from London, coupled with increasing wealth, brought more than just day-trippers.
+As the eighteenth century drew to a close, the wealthier classes increasingly chose to settle in areas close to but outside London.
 By the mid-nineteenth century, the area just outside Harringay to the south and southeast of Finsbury Park was becoming a London suburb.
-To the west, in Crouch End and Hornsey, there were a number of comfortable villas built.
-Yet in Harringay, right up to 1880, only a handful of larger houses and a few comfortable suburban style houses were built.
+To the west, in Crouch End and Hornsey, numerous comfortable villas were built.
+Yet in Harringay, right up to 1880, only a handful of larger houses and a few comfortable suburban-style houses were built.

 To the west of Green Lanes, just one house, Harringay House, was built prior to 1880.